fessonia/fessonia/README.md

 ## License

-This project was made with ♥️ by TED, and is licensed under the MIT license.
+This project was created with ♥️ at TED, is now maintained independently, and is licensed under the MIT license.
 For more details, see the [License](LICENSE) file.